llelik/bper-maf/README.md

 5. 01_preflight setup role task: using new volume name the following values are being generated:
    1. qtree name
    2. export policy name
-   3. destination volume name
+   3. destination volume name [non_snaplock only]
-   4. snapmirror source values
+   4. snapmirror source values [non_snaplock only]
-   5. snapmirror destination values
+   5. snapmirror destination values [non_snaplock only]
 6. 01_preflight setup role task: values are being added to vars_local variable
 7. 02_source_setup role task: selects source SVM basing on volume count and retrieves avaliable aggregates for this SVM
 8. 02_source_setup role task: values are being added to vars_local variable
-9. 03_vailt_setup role task: identifying destination vault SVM, sets and adds variables for Snapmirror
+9. 03_vault_setup role task: identifying destination vault SVM, sets and adds variables for Snapmirror [non_snaplock only]

-Once vars_local variables are generated they are merged with vars_defauls before every create or delete operation.
+Once vars_local variables are rendered as Jinja template they are merged with vars_defauls before every create or delete operation.

 ### 5.8 Logging